-During normal working hours, with reasonable notice, and in the presence of the Manager of Human Resources or his/her designate, every employee has the right of access to his/her personnel file.
+During normal working hours, with reasonable notice, and in the presence of the Manager of Human Resources or their designate, every employee has the right of access to their personnel file.

 Every employee shall receive a copy of any document to be placed in the personnel file.